Toggle menu

 If you are looking to book a cremation your funeral director will make sure we receive the necessary forms and help you with booking the funeral arrangements.

 Before a cremation can take place, the cause of death needs to be established.
-The following forms from the funeral director or crematorium have to be completed:
+The following forms from the funeral director have to be completed and received no later than 9am two working days before the cremation date:

 • Application form (form 1) signed by the next of kin or executor